 - See the incredible reflections in Jokulsarlon glacier lagoon

-- Check out the incredible Mountain headland of Stokksnes with its black sand beaches and dramatic peaks
+- Visit Mountain headland of Stokksnes with its black sand beaches and dramatic peaks

 - See the icebergs of Diamond Beach